aaaaargZombies/advent-of-nix/README.md

 Note this runs by building the checks output, so if nothing changes you won't see any output on the build.

+> [!WARNING]
+> Some of the solutions are not well optimized and running the whole test suite is expected to be annoyingly slow
+>
+> update the `show` package to run a single problem

 ## resources

 Some useful looking resources.